D4C1891/LandingPage/README.md

 This is a project from The Odin Project, where I am required to make a website landing page with HTML, CSS, and Flexbox.
+All Images are free-to-use form Pixabay.com.